Questions about Wicker Coffins, Cremation, Natural Burial & Traditional Funerals

-Here are our answers to some of the questions about funerals and natural burials that we come across, we hope you find this page informative and useful in answering some of your questions about funerals.
+Here are our answers to some of the questions that we come across about funerals, natural burials and what happens to a coffin at a cremation.
+We hope you find this page informative and useful in answering some of your questions about natural burial and funeral planning.

 What is a natural burial?